Supervision for people in the caring professions

 Supervision has enabled me to reflect on these issues and negotiate my way around many potential pitfalls.
 Being in a supervision group has allowed me to benefit from the wisdom, experience and support of other group members.

 My experience of supervision has so inspired me that I have gone on to complete a training course to become a supervisor/ mentor myself.
 Receiving supervision continues to be an essential on-going work for me.
 I greatly benefit from the many insights gained in my sessions and feel that for me, supervision is vital for maintaining my well-being and supporting a healthy practice.

-Cathy Chapman has been an acupuncturist and member of the British Acupuncture Council since 2003 and has been working as a massage therapist since 1998, she qualified as a supervisor/ mentor in 2012 and has had experience running supervision groups and one to one sessions since then.
-Cathy has worked within the NHS as an acupuncturist and massage therapist and run a busy practice in a North London GP surgery as well as working for 2 years as an assistant supervisor in the acupuncture teaching clinic at Westminster University, she now lives and works in Lancaster.
+Cathy Chapman has been an acupuncturist and member of the British Acupuncture Council since 2003 and has been working as a massage therapist since 1998.
+She qualified as a supervisor/ mentor in 2012, and has had experience running supervision groups and one-to-one sessions since then.
+Cathy has worked within the NHS as an acupuncturist and massage therapist.
+She ran a busy practice in a North London GP surgery as well as working for 2 years as an assistant supervisor in the acupuncture teaching clinic at Westminster University.
+She now lives and works in Lancaster.

-Supervision sessions are available either on a one-to-one basis or in a group where the experience and diversity of the practitioners present is a rich resource which offers lots of insight from different perspectives.
+Supervision sessions are available either on a one-to-one basis or in a group, where the experience and diversity of the practitioners present is a rich resource offering lots of insight from different perspectives.

 The cost is £45 a session.
 Concessionary rates are available.

 Phone: 07456 848991